611: No Such Thing As A Forbidden Panettone

 But never put it in with the parents.
 Or do you always put it in with the parents?
 I can't remember.

-Do you know what it means, panattone?
+Do you know what it means, panettone?
 I read one etymology that it was invented by a guy called Tony.
 I love that so much.

-It's so good.
-I mean, it's panic tree, right?
+That's so good.
+I mean, it's kind of true, right?
 No.

 I think it just means big bread.
 Because the one

 means big as a suffix.
-So it's pane, obviously, an one.
+So it's pane, obviously, one.

 And I didn't know this.
 You know, in Italian, calzone.